Rakiya A.Muhammad

 “Through these interventions, there is a lot of awareness creation; there are a lot of efforts to remove children from the street and ensure children of school-going age are in school; some of these efforts include providing educational support and scholarships.”

-However, the Save- the- Child Initiative boss laments the lack of adequate resources to reach all of Sokoto State.
+However, the Save-the-Child Initiative boss laments the lack of adequate resources to reach all of Sokoto State.
 “Sokoto State comprises 23 Local Government Areas (LGAs).
-Unfortunately, every one of these LGAs has similar problems: many children living on the streets, a high percentage of children not in school, and there are still children at the Almajiri School who are victims of abuse and exploitation.”
+Unfortunately, every one of these LGAs has similar problems: many children living on the streets, a high percentage of children not in school, and there are still children at the Almajiri Schools who are victims of abuse and exploitation.”

-He underscores the need for the government and non-government actors to work together to provide a long-term solution.
+He stresses the need for the government and non-governmental actors to collaborate in providing a long-term solution.

-Public policy analyst Hajiya Hadiza Ahmed urgently underlines the necessity of adhering to the International Labor Organization’s (ILO) guidelines on child labour, noting Convention No. 138 and Recommendation No. 146.
+Public policy analyst Hajiya Hadiza Ahmed emphasizes the importance of adhering to the International Labour Organization’s (ILO) guidelines on child labour, specifically Convention No. 138 and Recommendation No. 146.

-The document underscores the crucial role of national policies and plans in addressing poverty, creating adult employment opportunities so parents don’t have to use children as labour, ensuring free and mandatory education, providing vocational training, offering social security, facilitating birth registration, and establishing facilities to protect children and teenagers who work.
+The document highlights the crucial role of national policies and plans in addressing poverty, creating employment opportunities for adults so that parents don’t have to use their children as labour, ensuring free and mandatory education, providing vocational training, offering social security, facilitating birth registration, and establishing facilities to protect children and teenagers who work.

 Hajiya Hadiza believes that stringent execution of the recommendations will effectively combat the problem and offer Mariam, Aminu, Musa, Aliyu, and all other youngsters entangled in the child labour net a new lease on life.